meltano/handbook/src/_marketing/community.md

 We're trialing [Dots](https://app.dots.community/) as another community CRM tool.
 Currently only Amanda Folson has access to this.

-## Champions
+## Community Champions Program

 There are several champions within the community that have been recognized for their contributions and support.
-These folks are tagged in Orbit with "champion" for now.
+These folks are tagged in Orbit with "champion" for now but will be migrated to HubSpot.

+More information on the future of this program can be found in [this issue](https://github.com/meltano/internal-marketing/issues/266).

+### Swag for Champions

+We love to send swag to our regular contributors.
+If you'd like to send swag to a someone please reach out to `@Amanda Folson`.

 ## User Interviews